dennishansen/iga/README.md

 ## Meet Iga 🦉.
 A minimalist AutoGPT capable of self-improvement.
 *⚠️ VERY EXPERIMENTAL & UNSTABLE*

-Chat with Iga via CLI, and she will performs one of the following actions:
+Chat with Iga via CLI, and she will perform one of the following actions:
-- Chat: This will allow you to respond back
+- Talk to you: This will allow you to respond back
 - Run a shell command: These run in the current directory.
 The output is returned to Iga.
 - Think: This simply triggers another action.